grantzeng/data-structures-and-algorithms/journal.md

 # 2024-02-05
 Quicksort implementation is running into _a lot_ of array indexing problem.
 Actually, make that some _serious_ issues with why the array indexing is going out bounds for all my implementations of quicksort!
 Opportunity to learn how to use a debugger and analyse the algorithm/invariants etc.

+Can't figure out why my implementations of partitioning weren't working, just have to come back to it later.